Educators

 Alex Macdonald

 Alex brings a wealth of experience and a passion for making a positive impact on the lives of young people.
-He has an abundance of experience working with very challenging and unique young people.
-Alex has decades of experience within sport, especially football, where he is an experienced and highly qualified football coach, founding and running his own junior football club.
-He has also taken on the crucial role of Youth Football Club Welfare Officer.
-Most recently, Alex has worked as a PA for a young person with a variety of different needs, to support them on their individual complex needs.
-A true family man, Alex is a devoted partner to his fiancée, and father to his two wonderful kids.
-He's also a huge Manchester United fan!
+He has extensive experience working with very challenging and unique students, combining patience, understanding, and practical strategies.
+He now leads his own team of mentors at Esteem, offering guidance and support to help them thrive in their roles while continuing to work directly with students.
+With decades of experience in sport, Alex is an experienced and highly qualified football coach who founded and ran his own junior football club.
+He has also served as a Youth Football Club Welfare Officer.
+A true family man, Alex is a devoted partner to his fiancée and father to two wonderful children.
+He’s also a huge Manchester United fan!

 1-2-1 Mentor